fluffyrabbot/word-match-phoenix/game_bot/lib/docs/infrastructure/event_store/testing_guidelines.md

 ## Overview

 This document outlines the testing guidelines for the EventStore implementations in GameBot.
-It covers proper macro integration, test setup, and best practices for ensuring reliable event storage and retrieval.
+It covers proper adapter integration, test setup, and best practices for ensuring reliable event storage and retrieval.

 ## Core Principles

-1. **Proper Macro Integration**
+1. **Proper Adapter Integration**
-   - Follow EventStore macro guidelines
+   - Follow Base adapter guidelines
-   - Use correct behavior implementations
+   - Use correct behaviour implementations
-   - Maintain clear separation between macro and custom code
+   - Maintain clear separation of concerns

 2. **Test Isolation**
    - Each test should start with a clean state